peteroupc/peteroupc.github.io/random.md

     - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
     - must not be a fixed value or a user-entered value,
     - should not be trivially predictable in any of its bits, as far as practical, and
-    - must be at least the same size as the PRNG's _seed length_.
+    - must be at least the same size as the PRNG's _state length_.

-    The PRNG's _seed length_ must be at least 64 bits and should be at least 128 bits.
+    The PRNG's _state length_ must be at least 64 bits and should be at least 128 bits.

     The implementation may reseed itself from time to time (using a newly generated seed as described earlier).
-It should do so if the PRNG's _seed length_ is less than 238 bits.
+It should do so if the PRNG's _state length_ is less than 238 bits.
 If the implementation reseeds, it should do so before it generates more values than the square root of the PRNG's period without reseeding.
 -  **Speed:** The implementation should select procedures that are reasonably fast for most applications.
 The implementation may instead use an unpredictable-random implementation as long as the method remains at least as fast, in the average case, as the statistical-random implementation it would otherwise use.
--  **Time Complexity:** The implementation must run in amortized linear time on the size of the output array.
 -  **Examples:** The `xorshift128+` and `Lehmer128` random number generators.
 -  **Non-Examples:**  Mersenne Twister [systematically fails](http://xoroshiro.di.unimi.it/#quality) one of the `BigCrush` tests.
-Any linear congruential generator with modulus 2<sup>63</sup> or less (such as `java.util.Random`) has a _seed length_ of less than 64 bits.
+Any linear congruential generator with modulus 2<sup>63</sup> or less (such as `java.util.Random`) has a _state length_ of less than 64 bits.

 "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate.
 Each bit in each byte will be randomly set to 0 or 1.
 Returns 0 if the method succeeds, and nonzero otherwise.